 The Burnley Mashers

-This song was reputedly sung by the Burnley Tommies during the war, can anyone confirm the words or does anyone know the tune ???
+This song was reputedly sung by the Burnley Tommies during the war, there were many variations of the song depending on the town the singers were from!

 We’re known as the two Burnley mashers